 I developed knowledge of bamboos from a much wider range of countries, and acquired further skills: databasing, cladistics, DNA extraction and new techniques of molecular investigation.
 An important visitor to Kew, Dr Xia Nian-He from Guangzhou stayed for a year, starting to apply molecular techniques to bamboo samples from the gardens, the herbarium, and material he brought from China.
 We puzzled over a curious disparity he found between tropical and temperate bamboos, with little resolution in a well separated temperate clade.
 In collaboration with the Jodrell Laboratory and Trinity College, Dublin, I participated in a molecular ITS & AFLP study in the genus Phyllostachys, and started to co-supervise a Trinity College PhD student, eventually developing a preliminary molecular phylogeny for Asian bamboos, which has not been radically altered by later investigations.

-I tackled several nomenclatural problems, and published a variety of papers and articles in books, journals and horticultural periodicals, including the bamboo account for the Flora of Bhutan.
+I tackled many chewy nomenclatural problems, and published a variety of papers and articles in books, journals and horticultural periodicals, including the bamboo account for the Flora of Bhutan.

 Independent bamboo botanist/consultant, May 2000-